paolosalvatori/azure-iac-examples/bicep/func-app-private-link/README.md

 ## Usage
 - create /.env file in the root directory
-- add a line specifying the VM admin password environment variable & value
+- add a line to the file specifying the VM admin password environment variable & value
   - `VM_ADMIN_PASSWORD='<VM password>'`
+- change working directory to 'scripts'
+  - `$ cd ./scripts`
-- execute `/.scripts/deploy.sh` to deploy the environment
+- execute the deployment script
+  - `$ ./deploy.sh`